fanart-tv/fanartwiki/docs/General/moderation time.md

 # __Moderation Time__

-One of the most common questions on the site is how long will it take to get their artwork moderated.

 !!! info "There is no set time on how long it will take for your submissions to be moderated..."

     ...but we will eventually get to all of them.